deads2k/openshift-enhancements/enhancements/cluster-version-operator/upgrades.md

 In the CVO, upgrades are performed in the order described in the payload (lexographic), with operators only running in parallel if they share the same file prefix `0000_NN_` and differ by the next chunk `OPERATOR`, i.e. `0000_70_authentication-operator_*` and `0000_70_image-registry-operator_*` are run in parallel.

+Operators are expected to host the config they need to be installed to a cluster in the /manifests directory in their image.
+This command iterates over a set of operator images and extracts those manifests into a single, ordered list of Kubernetes objects that can then be iteratively updated on a cluster by the cluster version operator when it is time to perform an update.
+Manifest files are renamed to 0000_70_<image_name>_<filename> by default, and an operator author that needs to provide a global-ordered file (before or after other operators) should prepend 0000_NN_<component>_ to their filename, which instructs the release builder to not assign a component prefix.
+Only images in the input that have the image label io.openshift.release.operator=true will have manifests loaded.

 Priorities during upgrade:

 1. Simplify the problems that can occur